-The 2015 BMW X5 has a starting Manufacturer's Suggested Retail Price (MSRP) of $53,750 for the rear-wheel-drive sDrive35i.
-The all-wheel-drive xDrive35i starts at $56,050, and the diesel-powered xDrive35d at $57,550.
-The V8-powered xDrive50i is priced at $69,150, while the X5 M comes in just a hair over $100,000.
-Adding packages and options can swell these prices by thousands.
-At its base price, the BMW’s X5 SUV for 2015 is a few thousand dollars above the slightly smaller Mercedes-Benz M-Class and about $10,000 below the 7-passenger GL-Class.
-Other competitors come in several thousand below the X5, including the Audi Q7, Infiniti QX60 and QX70, Acura MDX, Lexus RX and Porsche Cayenne.
-It is, however, below a Range Rover Sport.
+The 2016 BMW X5 has a Manufacturer's Suggested Retail Price (MSRP) of $54,895 for the RWD sDrive35i.
+The diesel-powered xDrive35d starts at $58,695, while the xDrive40e starts at $63,095.
+The V8-powered xDrive50i is priced at $71,695 and the X5 M comes in just over $100,000.
+Adding options can swell these prices by thousands.
+At its base price, the BMW’s X5 SUV for 2016 is a few thousand dollars above the slightly smaller Mercedes-Benz GLE and about $10,000 below the 7-passenger GL-Class.
+Coming in several thousand below the X5 are the Audi Q7, Infiniti QX60 and QX70, Acura MDX, Lexus RX and Porsche Cayenne.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying.
 The X5's predicted resale value is expected to remain very good, on par with Audi Q7 and Porsche Cayenne, better than the Land Rover but still behind the Lexus RX.

-Spend the least on a 2015 BMW X5 sDrive35i, and you'll find plenty to like, but a few things are still missing for your roughly $54,000.
-Making the list are 10-way power and heated front seats, a panoramic moonroof, navigation with a 10.2-inch high-res screen, a power tailgate, a power-adjustable steering column, a 9-speaker audio system with HD Radio, and xenon adaptive headlights.
+Spend the least on a 2016 BMW X5 sDrive35i, and you'll find plenty to like, but a few things are still missing for your roughly $55,000.
+Making the list are 10-way-power and heated front seats, a panoramic moonroof, navigation with a 10.2-inch high-res screen, a power tailgate, power-adjustable steering column, 9-speaker audio system with HD Radio, and xenon adaptive headlights.
 Unexpectedly, leather seating and a rearview camera cost extra.
-The top-line X5 xDrive50i models add the leather and rearview camera along with 19-inch wheels and luxurious, 20-way power front seats.
+The top-line X5 xDrive50i models add the leather and rearview camera along with 19-inch wheels and luxurious, 20-way-power front seats.
 Four years/50,000 miles of complimentary maintenance is also standard.

 Under the Hood

 Four turbocharged engines and one turbo hybrid electric are available.
 Fossil-fuel-only models include a gasoline- or diesel-powered inline-6, and two V8s offering 445 horsepower (xDrive50i) and 567 horsepower (X5 M).
 The X5 xDrive40e uses a 2.0-liter turbo-4 mated to an integrated electric motor for a system output of 308 horsepower.
 All have a slick-shifting 8-speed automatic transmission.
-In an effort to be more fuel-efficient, X5 SUVs have a start/stop function that shuts down the engine at idle, such as at stoplights.
-The system is quick to restart the engine once you lift your foot off the brake pedal, but we found ourselves just as quickly disabling this functionality due to its intrusiveness when abruptly roaring the engine to life.
-Like other BMWs, X5 models with gasoline engines require premium-grade fuel.
+In an effort to be more fuel-efficient, X5 SUVs have a start/stop function that shuts down the engine at idle.
+The system is quick to restart the engine once you lift your foot off the brake pedal, but we found ourselves just as quickly disabling this function due to its intrusiveness when abruptly roaring the engine to life.
+X5 models with gasoline engines require premium-grade fuel.

 3.0-liter turbocharged inline-6 (sDrive35i and xDrive35i)